V-Sekai/manuals/decisions/20240411-elixir-libgodot-bundlex.md

-# Proposed: Use Bundlex for Binding GDExtension to Elixir for Libgodot to Implement a Distributed Simulation
+# Draft: Use Bundlex for Binding GDExtension to Elixir for Libgodot to Implement a Distributed Simulation

 ## Context